razor-network/whitepaper/README.md

 Hence, to facilitate the access to the outside world, the concept of "Oracles" has been proposed.
 An Oracle is an entity which queries the required data from the outside world and feeds it to the blockchain.
 Traditionally, this has been attempted through the use of trusted intermediaries.
 This is typically facilitated by accessing a data feed through an API or a webpage, validating it through multiple sources and feeding it to the blockchain.
 These intermediaries  are  centralized  entities  and  hence,  introduce  single  points of failure in a decentralized system.
 Such weaknesses are not desirable because they reduce the utility and security of a decentralized system to that of a centralized, trusted one.

 To combat this weakness, the concept of a decentralized oracle was introduced.
-In this paper, we propose a general-purpose, resilient, decentralized and trustless Oracle platform, which addresses various shortfalls in the current designs.
+In this paper, we propose a general-purpose, resilient, decentralized and trustless<sup>2</sup> Oracle platform, which addresses various shortfalls in the current designs.

-_Trustless here means that no trusted third party or intermediaries are needed_
+_2 Trustless here means that no trusted third party or intermediaries are needed_

-**1.2 Previous work**
+### 1.2 Previous work

 Previous attempts to solve this problem include application-specific oracles such as Augur,  gnosis,  MakerDao,  centralized  oracles  such  as  Provable  and  general-purpose decentralized  oracle platforms such as Truthcoin, SchellingCoin, Chainlink, Band, Kleros and Witnet.
 The current work is inspired by SchellingCoin protocols such as Kleros and Augur.